corb555/Task-Score/README.md

 *Note 2: Upper bound and lower bounds of zero are ignored.*

 ### Success Status of Child Task
-**TODO** - :no_entry_sign: This monitors the Success/Failure status of the child activity.
-If the child activity fails, the score is reduced for the next N ticks.
+The Success/Failure of the child activity is monitored.
+If the child activity fails, the score is reduced for the next N seonds.
 For example, a "Flee Player" task is called but the agent cannot move further from player and the task returns fail, or a "Pickup Item" task is called but the Agent is unable to pick up the item.

 ### Setup
 1. Ensure you can run the demos in Opsvive's Behavior Designer https://opsive.com/support/documentation/behavior-designer/integrations/opsive-character-controllers/